Updated for the 2021-2022 Academic Year

 Please note: Though we will endeavor to have recordings for each and every class, we cannot guarantee that we will have recordings 100 percent of the time (e.g., occasionally we run into technical difficulties).
 Our instructors are available to their students in class, via Schoology messaging, and during office hours.
 If your student has to miss a class, anything you can do to minimize the extra work required of the instructor would be greatly appreciated.
 As you might expect, instructors cannot reteach the material via email.
 However, our instructors are accessible to their students and will provide assistance as needed.

 If, at any time, a student’s absences begin to near the maximum number of missed days, the course instructor will reach out to begin a conversation with the parents and take meaningful steps to help resolve the problem.
 The school principal will also be made aware of the concern.

 If a student reaches or exceeds the maximum number of missed days, the course instructor and the principal will work diligently with the family to resolve the issue.
 If the parent is unresponsive, or if no resolution can be reached, we will suspend the student’s enrollment in the course until the issue can be resolved.
 We will compassionately work with families to find a reasonable way forward.
 However, without resolution, the student will be withdrawn from the course without refund.

 Our students live all over the world, and there are occasionally natural events that prevent a family from being able to attend their scheduled classes.
 Please make your instructor aware of any extensive damage or displacement due to natural disasters.
 We are happy to accommodate families in these cases.

-If, after the meeting, the behavior continues, it may be necessary for the principal to become more involved in the situation.
-It may be necessary to place the student (and family) on academic probation.
+If, after the meeting, the behavior continues, it might be necessary for the principal to become more involved in the situation.
+It might be necessary to place the student (and family) on academic probation.